matthiask/django-admin-ordering/README.rst

 .. image:: https://travis-ci.org/matthiask/django-admin-ordering.svg?branch=master
     :target: https://travis-ci.org/matthiask/django-admin-ordering

+Please refer to the Travis CI build linked above for the currently supported combinations of Python and Django.

 Installation
 ============

 ``pip install django-admin-ordering``, and add ``admin_ordering`` to ``INSTALLED_APPS``.

 Usage
 =====

 First, you need a model ordered by an integer field.

 Orderable change lists
 ~~~~~~~~~~~~~~~~~~~~~~